WindyBanana/TUIfy-backend-setup/ERROR_HANDLING_GUIDE.md

 ## Overview

-Launchify now includes a comprehensive error handling and resume system that:
+TUIfy now includes a comprehensive error handling and resume system that:
 - ✅ Tracks progress through checkpoints
 - ✅ Allows resuming from where you left off
 - ✅ Offers recovery options when steps fail